cloudfoundry-community/stannis/README.md

 This dashboard makes it much easier to visualize the versions of software running across your BOSH systems.

+This can make visualizing a pipeline of deployments easier.

 ### Uploading latest data

 Manually, you could import the latest data from each BOSH: